 If you want QGIS to support GRASS vector and raster layers, you must build GRASS prior to proceeding.
-Follow the directions on the GRASS website carefully to build version 5.7.
+Follow the directions on the GRASS website carefully to build version 6.0.x.
 Additional information and the build instructions can be found at http://grass.itc.it.